cuscamayta/admin-student/README.md

 # ADMStudent
 Exercise code example for:

-ADMStudent is a  simple modeling systems example for manage stuednts of different types.
+A simple modeling system example to manage different type of students
 # Features!
-  - Store students in the system
+  - Store students in the system.
-  - Create new Student
+  - Create new students.
-  - Delete a specific student
+  - Delete an specific student.
-  - Search for students in the follow ways:
+  - Search for students:
-        --  By student name, sorted alphabetically
+        --  By student name, sorted alphabetically.
+A-z --  By student type(kinder,elementary,high,university) sorting by date, most recent to last recent.
-        --  By student type(kinder,elementary,high,university) sorting by date, most recent to last recent --  By student gender and type(female elementary) sorting by date, most recent to least recent.
+        --  By student gender and type(female elementary) sorting by date, most recent to least recent.

 # About the project!
-This sample was developed using :
+This sample was developed using:

 | Technology | Site |
 | ------ | ------ |